 Curious about working with Rory Russell of AFS when it comes to developing an exit strategy?
 Check out these 5 advantages you’ll gain by working with AFS when it comes time to sell your alarm business.

 Wondering where to start when it comes to succession planning?
-Find some guidance when it comes to alarm business succession planning here.
+Find some guidance when it comes to alarm business succession planning here, and get the scoop on creating a fire protection business succession plan that protects your legacy here.

 Worried about making mistakes when it comes to selling your alarm business?
 Here are some common, yet highly avoidable, mistakes to watch out for as you’re approaching an alarm company sale.